AVIONS

 VOJENSKA

-of Alois Smolik.
-Major output centered on S-1/S-2 reconnaissance/light bomber
+building the designs of Alois Smolik.
+Major output centered on

 ZAVODY